JSkynol/RPG_Game/README.md

 My new RPG_Game
 #ideas
 3d Game
- rpg game
+ -rpg game
- oracle provides hints for quests
+ -oracle provides hints for quests
  	- "i see you have dont quest A but person B needs their item still"

- main goal is adventuring but can do other things and need to keep house in running order, and maybe a job or something fluid quests -
+ -main goal is adventuring but can do other things and need to keep house in running order, and maybe a job or something
+-fluid quests -
 	- eg: yu find a scrap of fir on the tree, there mus be some animals nearby. kill the animal find rare family treasure. you can choose to sell it, or find the owners instead of (there is a bear nearby, kill it and get the jewel and return it) etc